How to Buy Flat Top Grills & Griddles

 Freestanding Gas Griddles

 If movement around the backyard is a high priority, then a freestanding gas griddle more than likely fits your needs.
 These flat top grills are mounted on wheeled carts, allowing for easy portability on the deck or under the patio (not to mention when winter rolls around and it’s time for long-term storage in a covered area).
 Mobility also makes these models easier to clean and maintain than their built-in brethren because you can access the griddle from different angles.
-Most freestanding griddles use propane as fuel, though certain models like the Lynx Asado flat top grill can be used with natural gas.
+Most freestanding griddles use propane as fuel, though certain models can be used with natural gas.

 Built-In Gas Griddles